 We didn’t hike around Maligne Lake due to severe muscle pains, and therefore just did the Maligne Lake Cruise, which is highly recommended!
 I would love to come back once in summer, rent a canoe and paddle the lake.
 There is the opportunity to take a tent and camp on the side of the lake.
 A hike around the lake is the Moose Lake Loop to spot some moose (which probably doesn’t come as a surprise given the name).
 Interested in more visuals and information about Maligne Lake?
 Check out this post!

-Two popular waterfalls that are worth visiting are the Athabasca Falls and the Sunwapta Falls.
+Two popular waterfalls that are worth visiting are Athabasca Falls and Sunwapta Falls.
 You can barely name this a hike, as it takes you about 15 to 30 minutes to find the waterfalls.

 The next couple of hikes, I haven’t been able to do myself.
 However, they look amazing and when you have the time and the weather is good.
 I wouldn’t doubt putting them on your list.

 Moderate to difficult | 13,4 km | 3,5 to 6 hours

 Unfortunately, we haven’t been able to do this hike.
 From Maligne Lake, two main hikes are starting – Bald Hills and Opal Hills.
 After a lot of research, I concluded Bald Hills would be the prettier one of the two.
 Mainly because the scenery is changing more along the way.

 Path of the Glacier trail | 1,6 km | 1 hour or Edith Cavell Meadows Hike | 8 km | 2,5 – 4,5 hours